ravijotsingh58/fsociety_MrRobot_Ransomware/README.md

 - For security reason the ransomware crypt only .txt but you can change on c++ file
 - windows not contains dirent.h, so i have to get it separately from some website.
 I have provided that file also for windows.
 - U have to create database named 'fsociety' before importing sql file.
+- for testing, u have to make folders '/root/Bureau/' and place files under 'Bureau' folder to encrypt.
+U can change this in c++ file to encrypt current directory files.

 ## please remember this is just a PoC the ransomware is not stable is just for fun!